-The following may interact with Mycophenolate Mofetil for Injection, USP:
+The following may interact with ACH-Mycophenolate:

-- Acyclovir, an antiviral medication; - Ganciclovir or valganciclovir, antiviral medications - Isavuconazole, an antiviral medication; - Tacrolimus, used to suppress the body's immune system; - Telmisartan, used to treat high blood pressure; - Rifampicin, an antibiotic; - Azathioprine, used to suppress the body's immune system; - Antacids, which neutralize stomach acidity; - Proton pump inhibitors, such as lansoprazole and pantoprazole; - Renagel[®] (sevelamer), or other calcium free phosphate binders; - Cholestyramine, which is used to treat high blood cholesterol. - Combinations of antibiotics taken at the same time.
+- Acyclovir, an antiviral medication; - Ganciclovir or valganciclovir, antiviral medications' - Isavuconazole, an antiviral medication; - Tacrolimus, used to suppress the body's immune system; - Telmisartan, used to treat high blood pressure; - Rifampicin, an antibiotic; - Azathioprine, used to suppress the body's immune system; - Antacids, which neutralize stomach acidity; - Proton pump inhibitors, such as lansoprazole and pantoprazole; - Renagel[®] (sevelamer), or other calcium free phosphate binders; - Cholestyramine, which is used to treat high blood cholesterol. - Combinations of antibiotics taken at the same time.

-How to take Mycophenolate Mofetil for Injection, USP:
+How to take ACH-Mycophenolate: